-After being closed for three years, Rwanda reopens borders with Uganda for a "speedy normalization" of relations between the two countries.
+After being closed for three years, Rwanda reopens its border with Uganda for a “speedy normalization” of relations between the two countries.

 Rwanda will re-open on January 31 a border crossing with Uganda, Rwanda’s foreign ministry said on Twitter on January 28.

 The border has been closed for almost three years because of tensions fueled by accusations of espionage and support for each other’s dissidents.